andriyor/blog/src/content/blog/personal-finance-analytics.md

 ---
 ## Problem

 I use [monobank](https://monobank.ua/), and overall, it's a great bank with a user-friendly app.
 One feature I appreciate is the statistics page, which provides a general overview of spending.
-However, it falls short for me because I need more detailed and advanced insights into my finances.
+However, it isn't enough for me because I need more detailed and advanced insights about my finances.

 For instance, I’d like to see: